 What Do Tuvaluans Need To Visit Europe?

-From 2021, onwards, Tuvaluan passport holders that wish to visit the European Schengen nations including France, Spain, Italy, Greece, and Germany for short-term stays will need an ETIAS.
+From late 2022 onwards, Tuvaluan passport holders that wish to visit the European Schengen nations including France, Spain, Italy, Greece, and Germany for short-term stays will need an ETIAS.

 The ETIAS for Tuvaluans is valid for stays of up to 90 days per 180-day period and grants the holder multiple entries into the Schengen countries.

 Contrary to consular visas —which are country-specific— the ETIAS for Tuvalian nationals allows them entry into all 26 Schengen member nations with a single online application: